With Camp NaNoWriMo almost here, it can be daunting to begin your project on the 1st of the month.

-If you’re a writer who struggles to be productive during Camp NaNoWriMo / NaNoWriMo or you’re wanting to participate for the first time, I have a few tips that could help you become better at writing during this event.
+If you’re a writer who struggles to be productive during Camp NaNoWriMo / NaNoWriMo or you’re wanting to participate for the first time, I have a few tips that could help you become better at writing during these events.

 Your NaNo survival kit is a vital component to success as it contains everything you need to succeed in the month.
 You can include anything you deem helpful to help you throughout the month, these include:

 Important for energy and also to keep yourself hydrated during this month.

 - Your favourite writing pens with notebooks. ( Physically writing stuff can be quite relaxing sometimes )

 - Your outline or your favourite writing pants.

 - A Spotify / Apple Music playlist

 All of these might prove of some use to you, and you can even put them in a case if you want!
 My survival kit consists mostly of these items.
 If you have Twitter, share some images of your survival kits with #NaNoWriMo!

 2 / Writing Sprints

 Writing Sprints are a great way of racking up your word count.
 They’re regularly hosted over on Twitter with the #NaNoWordSprints, over on the NaNoWriMo site or perhaps you can gather a few friends to do one with you.
 Word Sprints are where you attempt to write as many words as you can within a certain time frame, usually 15 or 30 minutes.
 Usually, tweets you’ll see are like: